VonHeikemen/lsp-zero.nvim/doc/md/configuration-templates.md

 The following setup will add more "completion sources" to nvim-cmp.
 Adds more keybindings to the autocompletion plugin (nvim-cmp).
 And will add more snippets.

-Warning: this will make the autocompletion plugin work even if you don't have a language server installed.
-Why is that a warning?
-The amount of confusion this has caused is insane.
-I've seen people delete lsp-zero from their Neovim configuration because they can't figure out what is happening.
-So, if you find yourself overwhelmed use the "simple version" from the previous section.
+Warning: this configuration can be overwhelming for people (very) new to Neovim.
+I've seen people getting extremely confused because the autocompletion plugin works without a language server.
+Some of them deleted lsp-zero from their Neovim configuration because they don't know how to tweak it to their liking.
+So, if you find yourself overwhelmed use the "simple version" from the previous section as a starting point.

 ```lua
 local lazypath = vim.fn.stdpath('data') .. '/lazy/lazy.nvim'